 The tragic story of a magnificent tiger known as Ustad (Tiger T-24)

 Only very recently a blood test carried out on Ustad shortly after the last person lost his life, found no trace of human tissue.
 In addition Ustad’s home range abuts the road which thousands of pilgrims use daily to visit the Ganesh temple at Ranthambhore fort.
 Not once has the tiger ever made any attempt to attack the people -NOT the behaviour of a man-eater!
-On the 16 May 2015 Ustad was sadly taken away from his natal home where he leaves behind two small cubs that are now at the mercy of any other male tiger that takes over his territory in an effort to bring the cubs mother back into oestrus.
+On the 16 May 2015 Ustad was sadly taken away from his natal home where he leaves behind a tigress and two small cubs that are now at the mercy of any other male tiger that takes over his territory in an effort to bring the cubs mother back into oestrus.
 Ustad now languishes in captivity at a biological park in Udaipur.
 India's National Tiger Conservation Authority (NTCA) who are responsible for tiger conservation in India have announced that they were kept in the dark over shifting Ustad to the zoo at Udaipur.
 I hope that the NTCA announcement might persuade the authorities in Rajasthan to think again over keeping this magnificent animal in captivty.
 In my opinion it is both cruel and unnecessary for this tiger to remain incarcerated for the rest of his life.
-For any wild animal to be removed from their natural home and put into captivity is both mentally and physically unacceptable .
-I still hope and pray that before it is too late, common sense and compassion will prevail so that Ustad can be returned either to his natal home or another tiger reserve such as Sariska where he can roam freely once again.
+For any wild animal to be removed from their natural forest home and put into captivity is both mentally and physically unacceptable.
+I had always hoped and prayed that before it was too late, common sense and compassion would prevail and that Ustad would be returned either to his natal home or another tiger reserve in Rajasthan such as Sariska where he could roam freely once again.
+However on the 16th May 2021 it will be 6 years since he was unfairly carted away from his forest home at Ranthambhore.
+Ustad is now in his fifteenth year and sadly it would be unlikely that he would survive for long in the wild amongst other younger and now stronger male tigers.
+Sadly I have today heard from India 28th December 2022 news that Ustad has passed away at the age of 17 years.
+I will always remember this magnificent tiger strolling through his forest home that he ruled for many years with his head held high.
+RIP Ustad you will alway be remebered.

 Goodbye Ustad I and many other friends of the tiger very much miss your presence at Ranthambhore.